USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_ISAM.md

 module load openmpi_4.0.1/gcc_9.1.0
 ```

-### Step 3: Install I/O API (note, this assumes you have already installed netCDF C and Fortran Libraries)
+### Step 4 (optional): Install I/O API (note, this assumes you have already installed netCDF C and Fortran Libraries)

 I/O APIv3.2 supports up to MXFILE3=64 open files, each with up to MXVARS3=2048.
 ISAM applications configured to calculate source attribution of a large number of sources may exceed this upper limit of model variables, leading to a model crash.
 To avoid this issue, users may use I/O API version 3.2 "large" that increases MXFILE3 to 512 and MXVARS3 to 16384.
 Instructions to build this version are found in Chapter 3.
 Note, using this ioapi-large version is <b>NOT REQUIRED</b> for the CMAQ-ISAM Benchmark Case.
 If a user needs to use these larger setting for MXFILE3 and MXVAR3 to support their application, the memory requirements will be increased.
 If needed, this version is available as a zip file from the following address: